scottjoseph/cmd-exercises/README.md

+# Learn Enough Command Line to be Dangerous

+## Excercise Answers

 # 1: Basics

 ## 1.1: Running a terminal

 #### Exercise: 2

 Q: By examining the menu items for your terminal program, figure out how to create a new tab.

 Extra credit: Learn the keyboard shortcut for creating a new tab.

 A: `ctrl + alt + t`